The milky sweet filling of these Coconut Buns makes them so tasty and flavorful. These buttery buns are wonderful warm treats to fill you up anytime!

 - As you knead, the shaggy and sticky dough will be less sticky and will gradually turn smooth.

 - A well-kneaded dough is elastic and can stretch thinly.
 The windowpane test is my indicator and assurance that the dough is ready.
-Take a small portion of dough, stretch it outward using your fingers as if to form a square and the dough should stretch so thin that the middle is translucent.
+Take a small portion of dough, stretch it outward using your fingers as if to form a square.
+The dough should stretch so thin that the middle is translucent.

 Spoon and spread enough filling into the surface.